Native library

 })";

-Next, we will define a simple structure that accommodates the resulting buffer and its length and call Encode method, passing the string as an argument.
+Next, define a simple structure to hold the resulting buffer and its length, then call the Encode method, passing the string as an argument.

 struct PcktBuffer